Hold Me (Teddy Pendergrass and Whitney Houston song): Commercial reception

 The song was officially released on May 24, 1984.
-On the week of June 2, it debuted on Billboards Black Singles chart at number 69.
-It would eventually rise to its peak position of number five on the chart for the week of July 21, 1984 in its eighth week of release.
+On June 2, 1984, it debuted on Billboards Black Singles chart at number 69.
+It would eventually rise to its peak position of number five on the chart on July 21, 1984 in its eighth week of release.
 It would spend four weeks in the top ten and 16 weeks in total on the chart, becoming Pendergrass' eighth top ten single (and seventh top five) single on the chart as well as his biggest hit since 1981's "You're My Latest, Greatest Inspiration" reached the top 5 in January 1982, while it became Houston's first of 26 top ten entries on the chart, as well as the first of 46 career chart entries.

-On the June 9 issue, the song entered the Billboard Hot 100 at number 89.
-Eight weeks later, it reached its peak of number 46 on the July 28 issue of Billboard.
+On June 9, 1984, the song entered the Billboard Hot 100 at number 89.
+Eight weeks later, it reached its peak of number 46 on July 28, 1984.
 Though a more modest success, it would eventually spend 18 cumulative weeks on that chart, becoming Pendergrass' longest-charting single to date.
 It was the singer's sixth highest peak on the chart and was his seventh and last single to peak inside the top fifty while becoming the first of what would be 40 career chart entries for Houston.

 On the magazine's adult contemporary charts, it was even more successful.
-After entering that chart on the June 30, 1984 issue at number 30, it would reach its peak position of number 6 on the issue dated August 18, 1984.
+After entering that chart on June 30, 1984 at number 30, it would reach its peak position of number 6 on August 18, 1984.
 It would spend 17 weeks on that chart.
 It would be Pendergrass' first of four entries on the AC chart and his most successful while it would be the first of 26 top ten hits for Houston.
 On the Cashbox charts, it peaked at numbers 47 and 7 on its pop and black singles charts respectively.

 Globally, it would go on to be Pendergrass' most successful release.
-In the United Kingdom, it reached number 44 on the UK singles chart following the release of Houston's acclaimed self-titled debut album in January 1986, becoming Houston's and Pendergrass' fourth entry each, spending seven weeks on the chart in total.
+In the United Kingdom, it reached number 44 on the UK singles chart following the release of Houston's acclaimed self-titled debut album in February 1986, becoming Houston's and Pendergrass' fourth entry each, spending seven weeks on the chart in total.
 In Ireland, it peaked at number 25 and also peaked in the top 30 in the Flemish region of Belgium and the Netherlands, peaking at numbers 22 and 24 in the country's Dutch Top 40 and Dutch Single Top 100 charts respectively.

 The ballad single contributed to Love Language becoming Pendergrass' seventh gold album in the United States and his first to be awarded such since It's Time for Love in 1981.
-In his unauthorized biography of Houston, British author Robert Parish credited the song for "creating an identity for Whitney by matching her with established soul crooners".
+In his unauthorized biography of Houston, American author James Robert Parish credited the song for "creating an identity for Whitney by matching her with established soul crooners".